Spruce Street RESTORATION

 Why This matters

-• The creek watershed was designated “impaired” by PADEP in 2022.
-The cause of impairment was due to siltation (i.e., sediment), pathogens, and flow regime modification because of agriculture and urban runoff.
+The Quittapahilla Creek is designated “impaired” by PADEP.
+The cause of impairment is due to siltation, pathogens, and flow regime modification because of agriculture and urban runoff.

-• By reducing bank erosion and increasing water velocity, excessive sediments should be redistributed (reduced sediment transport).
+By reducing bank erosion and increasing water velocity, excessive sediments should be redistributed.

 The Quittapahilla Creek restoration project demonstrates the power of partnership in protecting and restoring our local waterways.